THE

 “Ah, but Shisma is in the wrong place on all the maps,” explained the

-got to enjoy a Ramadan Iftar, which Headmaster Mamdouh, realizing
+to enjoy a Ramadan Iftar, which Headmaster Mamdouh,

-how tired we were, arranged to take place right in front of the high
+realizing how tired we were, arranged to take place right in front of

 |